Originally published on Feb. 28, 2021; continually updated.

 With these legal threats bearing down on the former president from nearly every direction, this tracker collects them in one place.
 Note: we have chosen not to include various cases involving Trump’s properties or the Trump Campaign —including slip-and-fall cases, allegations of bedbugs, water use cases, telephone spam suits, copyright suits, and discrimination suits—as they do not implicate Trump directly or it is very unlikely that they will.
 Below we’ve included key takeaways from each case along with case charts that explain the case’s main issue, procedural posture, and any upcoming deadlines.
 We will continue to update this information as new filings are docketed, new details emerge, new plaintiffs come forward or drop out, and other significant developments in the cases occur.
 If you believe we are missing a significant issue or development, send us a message at firstname.lastname@example.org.

-Carroll is suing Trump for defamation after he publicly accused her of fabricating a rape allegation against him.
+Carroll is suing Trump for defamation after he publicly accused her, in June 2019, of fabricating a rape allegation against him.
 The parties are currently involved in an appeal before the Second Circuit, where Trump (and so far, the Justice Department as well) is arguing that he had official immunity from Carroll’s defamation claim under the Federal Tort Claims Act (FTCA).

 Summer Zervos, a former contestant on the Apprentice, has filed a civil suit against former President Trump for defamation after he claimed her allegations of his inappropriate sexual conduct were lies designed to help the Clinton campaign and improve her fame.
 The case is currently at the New York Court of Appeals, the highest New York state court.